Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Transfer Learning with Transformer-Based Models

-The token representations learned during pretraining BERT afterward can be frozen and taken as an input for a target task-specific architecture as in a classic feature extraction approach \citep{Devlin2019}.
+Token representations that are produced from a pretrained BERT model afterward can be extracted and taken as an input for a target task-specific architecture as in a classic feature extraction approach \citep[p.~4179]{Devlin2019}.
 The more common way to use BERT, however, is to fine-tune BERT on the target task.
-Here, only the output layer from pretraining is exchanged with an output layer tailored for the target task \citep{Devlin2019}.
-Other than that, the same model architecture is used in pretraining and fine-tuning (compare Figures \ref{fig:bert_pretrain} and \ref{fig:bert_pretrain2}) \citep{Devlin2019}.

-If the target task is to classify single input sequences into a set of predefined categories (see Figure \ref{fig:bert_pretrain2}), the hidden state vector generated by the last Transformer encoder for the \emph{[CLS]} token, $\bm{h}^*_{1}$, enters an output softmax layer to generate a vector $\bm o$ \citep{Devlin2018}.
+Here, merely the output layer from pretraining is exchanged with an output layer tailored for the target task \citep[p.~4173, 4184]{Devlin2019}.
+Other than that, the same model architecture is used in pretraining and fine-tuning (compare Figures \ref{fig:bert_pretrain} and \ref{fig:bert_pretrain2}) \citep[p.~4173, 4184]{Devlin2019}.
+If the target task is to classify single input sequences into a set of predefined categories (see Figure \ref{fig:bert_pretrain2}), the hidden state vector generated by the last Transformer encoder for the \emph{[CLS]} token, $\bm{h}^*_{1}$, enters the following output layer to generate output vector $\bm y$ \citep{BERTCode2018}:

-$\bm o$'s dimensionality corresponds to $C$---the number of categories in the target classification task.
-For each of its $C$ elements, $\bm o$ gives the predicted probability of the input sequence belonging to class $c$.
-Note that during fine-tuning not only weight matrix $\bm{W}$ in equation \ref{eq:bertoutput} but \emph{all} parameters of BERT are updated \citep{Devlin2018}.

-Based on their experiences with adapting BERT on various target tasks, the authors recommend to use for fine-tuning a mini-batch size of 16 or 32 sequences and a global Adam learning rate of $5e-5$, $3e-5$, or $2e-5$ \citep{Devlin2019}.
-They also suggest to set the number of epochs to 2, 3 or 4 \citep{Devlin2019}.
+$\bm y$'s dimensionality corresponds to $C$---the number of categories in the target classification task.
+The $c$th element of $\bm y$ gives the predicted probability of the input sequence belonging to the $c$th class.
+During fine-tuning, not only the weight matrices and bias terms in Equation \ref{eq:bertoutput} but \emph{all} parameters of BERT are updated \citep[p.~6]{Devlin2018}.\footnote{Based on their experiences with adapting BERT on various target tasks, the authors recommend to use for fine-tuning a mini-batch size of 16 or 32 sequences and a global Adam learning rate of 5e-5, 3e-5, or 2e-5 \citep[p.~4183-4184]{Devlin2019}.
+They also suggest to set the number of epochs to 2, 3 or 4 \citep[p.~4184]{Devlin2019}.}